rogernogueraplanesas/portugal-weather-analysis/README.md

 <br>

 ## Summary
-For this project, multiple files in **JSON** format (1.42 GB) containing climate data from different weather stations in Portugal (Mainland and Islands) were cleaned, formatted, and transformed into **CSV** files in order to create proper wind roses per municipality on a yearly, monthly, and yearly + monthly basis.
-A set of Atlas maps was created using the resulting wind roses.
+For this project, multiple files in **JSON** format (1.42 GB) containing climate data from different weather stations in Portugal (Mainland and Islands) were cleaned, formatted, and transformed into **CSV** files in order to create proper wind roses per municipality on a yearly, monthly, and yearly + monthly basis.<br> A set of Atlas maps was created using the resulting wind roses.

 > SQLite database.